There are a number of Christian concepts being imitated by secular religion.

 As a false religion, it has a Creation Myth, religious ceremonies, a confession of faith, heretics and the many other features of religion, including sects.
 It is aggressive and intolerant as demonstrated, for example, by secular repentance; see below.

-- Secularism has its own Creation Myth. and its long list of doomsday Armageddon scenarios developing from earlier scenarios of fire and flood to plague from giant vermin, rats or super ants; then the 20th century brought its own fears of nuclear disaster when the atomic bomb was developed, geocataclysmic upheaval when tectonic plates were understood, an asteroid strike when the Yucatán Peninsula crater was discovered and thought to explain the extinction of the dinosaurs, then germ warfare when bacterial resistant to antibiotics developed.
+- Secularism has its own Creation Myth, along with its long list of doomsday Armageddon scenarios.
+These have developed from earlier scenarios of fire and flood to global plague from giant vermin, rats or super ants.
+Then the 20th century brought its own fears of nuclear disaster when the atomic bomb was developed, followed by geocataclysmic upheaval when tectonic plates were understood, or an asteroid strike when the Yucatán Peninsula crater was discovered and thought to explain the extinction of the dinosaurs.
+These scenarios developed into germ warfare when bacterial resistant to antibiotics developed.
 Added to this list is Artificially Intelligent robots, while global warming is the latest scare story.
 Welcome to cheery secularism.
 At least it keeps the film industry busy.